Manx cat: Health and genetics

 The Manx taillessness gene is dominant and highly penetrant; kittens from two Manx parents are generally born without any tail.
 Being homozygous for (having two copies of) the gene is usually lethal in utero, resulting in miscarriage.
 Thus, tailless cats can carry only one copy of the gene.
 Because of the danger of having two copies of the taillessness gene, breeders avoid breeding two entirely tailless Manx cats together.
 Because neither parent carries the tailless allele, a fully tailed Manx bred to another fully tailed Manx results in all fully tailed kittens.

 Some partial tails are prone to a form of arthritis that causes the cat severe pain, and in rare cases Manx-bred kittens are born with kinked short tails because of incomplete growth of the tail during development.
 Stumpy to long tails are sometimes docked at birth as a preventative measure.

 "Manx syndrome" or "Manxness" is a colloquial name given to the condition which results when the tailless gene shortens the spine too much.
 It can seriously damage the spinal cord and the nerves, causing a form of spina bifida, as well as problems with the bowels, bladder, and digestion.
 Very small bladders are indicative of the disease, and it is often difficult to diagnose.
-Death can occur quite suddenly, and some live for only 3–4 years; the oldest recorded was a female cat named Pharrah at 7 years when affected with the disease.
+Death can occur quite suddenly, and some live for only 3–4 years; the oldest recorded was a female cat named Pharrah at seven years when affected with the disease.
 In one report, it was shown to affect about 30% of Manx cats studied, but nearly all of those cases were rumpies, which exhibit the most extreme phenotype.
 Feline expert Roger Tabor has stated: "Only the fact that the Manx is a historic breed stops us being as critical of this dangerous gene as of other more recent selected abnormalities."

 The breed is also predisposed to rump fold intertrigo, and to corneal dystrophy.
+In a review of over 5,000 cases of urate urolithiasis the Manx was noticeably under-represented, with an odds ratio of 0.35.

 Some tailless cats such as the Manx cats may develop megacolon, which is a recurring condition causing constipation that can be life-threatening to the cat if not properly monitored.
 It is a condition in which, due to absence of a tail, the smooth muscle that normally contracts to push stools toward the rectum loses its ability to do so.

 Following on updated genetic research, both the Australian Cat Federation and (less stringently) the GCCF impose special breeding restrictions on Manx cats (and derived stock like the Cymric), for animal welfare reasons.